 Please discuss e-safety with your child/ren before they return to the Distance Learning programme.
 Our resources to help you do this are here: E-Safety Information

 Where is my child’s work?

-My child can’t login to Show My Homework.
+My child can’t login to Google Classroom.
 What should I do?

 When will my child’s learning activities be available?